geckya/geckya.github.io/content/about/index.md

 Hi, I'm Amanda.
 I've worn a lot of hats working with data in geophysics, finance, civic tech, social good projects, business analytics, and numerous hobbies for _a long time_.
 I have strong feelings about the design and management of data products.

-Outside my data work, I enjoy various fiber arts, rock climbing, baking, tacos, and helping my kids explore new hobbies/passions of their own.
+Outside of my data work, I enjoy various fiber arts, rock climbing, exploring the mountains, baking, tacos, and helping my kids explore new hobbies/passions of their own.